QuiltMC/developer-wiki/wiki/configuration/advanced-configuring/en.md

 # Advanced configuring

 Simple values are nice and all, but if you have a lot of them it can begin to get unwieldy.
-In this tutorial, we'll discuss how to organise your config and use processors to get the most out of it.
+In this tutorial, we'll discuss how to organize your config and use processors to get the most out of it.

 ## Using sections

-A flat file of dozens of values can get hard to navigate fast, and not to mention confusion.
-Luckily we can organise it into sections using Quilt Config!
+A flat file of dozens of values can get hard to navigate fast, not to mention confusing.
+Luckily we can organize it into sections using Quilt Config!
 This is super simple to get up and running.

 Via sections, you can use indentation to visually differentiate parts of the config file for users reading.
 We're going to add an example section that looks like this in TOML: